bttobi/bttobi/README.md

 ### 🎨 What are my interests aside from programming?
-🔧 Repairing and tweaking wide variety of electronic devices 🤸 Calisthenics
+🔧 Repairing and tweaking wide variety of electronic devices<br/>
+🤸 Calisthenics<br/>
-🧊 Solving Rubik's Cubes
+🧊 Solving Rubik's Cubes<br/>